Egypt in World War II

-Background

-History of British influence
+Politics

+Egypt before World War II

-For most of the 19th century, though nominally a self-governing vassal state of the Ottoman Empire, Egypt under the Muhammad Ali dynasty was a virtually independent state, with ever-increasing territorial possessions in East Africa, chiefly Sudan.
-Though Egypt embraced French cultural influence throughout the reign of the Muhammad Ali dynasty, with the French language becoming second only to Arabic as a lingua franca in Egypt, it was ultimately the United Kingdom that would become the dominant foreign power in Egypt and Sudan.
+For most of the 19th century, though nominally a self-governing vassal state of the Ottoman Empire, Egypt under the Muhammad Ali dynasty was a virtually independent state, with ever-increasing territorial possessions in East Africa, chiefly Sudan and a political elite class of pashas.
+Ultimately the United Kingdom would become the dominant foreign power in Egypt and Sudan.
 In 1875, facing an economic emergency caused in large measure by his grand modernisation plans, Egypt's Khedive, Isma'il the Magnificent, sold to the British government Egypt's shares in the Universal Company of the Maritime Canal of Suez, the company established by Egypt to hold the 99-year lease to manage the Suez Canal.
 Seen by the United Kingdom as a vital connection to its maritime empire, particularly in India, British control of the Canal was the foundation for British control over Egypt as a whole.
 Four years later in 1879, the United Kingdom along with the other Great Powers deposed and exiled Isma'il, replacing him with his pliant son Tewfik.

-Tewfik was seen by nationalist Egyptians as a puppet of the foreign powers who had installed him on the khedival throne, and his repressive policies, including reversing the progressive reforms of his father, immediately alienated him from Egyptians, especially in the Egyptian military.
-In 1881, a nationalist revolt led by Ahmed Orabi erupted against Tewfik.
-Orabi denounced the Khedive, and the perceived injustices of the economic conditions that had been imposed upon Egypt by the Great Powers following the removal of Isma'il.
+After a nationalist revolt led by officer Ahmed Urabi, Britain invaded under the guise of stability.
+After the revolt was defeated, Britain became the de facto colonial overlord of Egypt, with Evelyn Baring managing the finances of Egypt.
+British involvement in politics pressured Egypt to join World War One against the Ottoman Empire, who were at war with the British.